tariqajyusuf/fidesdocs/pages/fides/cli_support/generate_resources.md

  For a list of supported options, see the available [SQLAlchemy dialects](https://docs.sqlalchemy.org/en/14/dialects/index.html#external-dialects).

-Additionally, Fides includes commands to connect to [BigQuery](#scan-a-google-cloud-platform-account) data warehouses.
+Additionally, Fides includes commands to connect to [BigQuery](#scan-a-google-cloud-platform-account) and [Snowflake](https://docs.snowflake.com/en/user-guide/sqlalchemy.html#connection-string-examples) data warehouses.

 ### Provide connection credentials
 Database credentials are provided as part of the connection string supplied.
 The connection string can be supplied as a command option, or using the Fides [configuration](../installation/configuration).
 The appropriate `connection-string` format for your database connector can be found in the [SQLAlchemy Documentation](https://docs.sqlalchemy.org/en/14/dialects/).